dekelcohen/emailinsight/README.md

 The default dataset is a small subset of Enron emails dataset - just a single user with 6 folders.
 See parsing and format documentation in parseEmailsCSV
 You can export your gmail archive.
 Comment the call to parseEmailsCSV in get_emails function in kerasClassify.py and Uncomment the parseEmails() call.
 It is hard coded to just look in the current directory, but you can modify it as needed - in general, the code is for you to use an inspiration but is not really more than a collection of scripts I wrote up.

+## Embeddings
+If used, download and place the word vectors files at pyScripts/embeddings/models